leibori/Currency_Server/README.md

 # Currency Server
-The server sending current currency and time to client.
+The server sending current currency of Dollar / Shekel and time to client.